-- (1) The Nominee must summon meetings of the Company and of its creditors to consider the proposal for such time, date and place as he thinks fit, and - (2) Notice must be given to every creditor of the Company of whose claim and address the Company is aware. - (3) The Company meeting must be held in accordance with the Companies Law.
+- (1) The Nominee shall summon meetings of the Company and of its creditors to consider the proposal for such time, date and place as he thinks fit. - (2) Notice of the creditors meeting shall be given to every creditor of the Company whose claim and address the Company is aware. - (3) The General Meeting shall be held in accordance with the Companies Law.